slowli/mimicry/README.md

 assert_eq!(recovered.called_times, 3);
 ```

+See crate docs for more details and examples of usage.

 ## Features

 - Can mock functions / methods with a wide variety of signatures, including generic functions